Inside the Design Studio with David Peck

 Jewelry designer Jill Reno went from plastic Michaelās beads on a Milwaukee layover to Paris Haute Couture Week, all while navigating devastating loss and rebuilding at home in Kerrville.

-Episode 37.
-Brisbane to Birkin: Ghosts, Glam, Grit
+37. Brisbane to Birkin: Ghosts, Glam, Grit

 One of my best friends, Australian stylist and salon owner David Bamford, joins me for a wild, hilarious, and unexpectedly moving conversation.
 From blue mohawks and Farrah Fawcett helping his green card, to opening a River Oaks salon five weeks before lockdown, to bringing a Birkin to mediationāthis is grit with glam.

-Episode 36.
-Who Are YouāReally?
+36. Who Are YouāReally?

-Episode 34.
-BookTok, Box Office, and Bizarre Casting Controversies with Laura Max Rose
+34. BookTok, Box Office, and Casting Controversies

-Episode 33.
-Tariffs, Textiles, and Truth: What It Really Means to Make in America
+33. Tariffs, Textiles, and Truth: What It Really Means to Make in America

 Episode 32.
 Kelli O'Hara: Broadway Star to TV's Gilded AgeāCareer, Family, & Creative Risk-Taking